s-ebisu/jhipster/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 copy/paste the result here.
 `jhipster info` removes sentitive information like rememberKey, jwtSecretKey.
 Double check if there is any other sensitive info.

+The information is mandatory for bug reports.
+This will allow us to use automated tests and genarate the broken sample using `jhipster from-issue` command.

 ##### **Motivation for or Use Case**

 <!-- Explain why this is a bug for you -->